tamarakaufler/go_guitar_lessons/README.md

 ## Synopsis

-The website has one main page, with tuition information, a Google map and a form for sending contact information.
+The website has one main page, with tuition information, a Google map and a form for sending queries or registering interest.
 The form is protected by captcha to avoid spamming.

 ## Technical details